Adolis García Preview, Player Props: Rangers vs. Brewers

 Adolis García At The Plate

-- Garcia has 115 hits, which ranks first among Texas hitters this season, while batting .256 with 54 extra-base hits.
+- Garcia has 115 hits, which is tops among Texas hitters this season, while batting .253 with 54 extra-base hits.

-- Among the qualified batters in MLB, he ranks 74th in batting average, 54th in on-base percentage, and 16th in slugging.
+- Among the qualifying hitters in MLB, he ranks 82nd in batting average, 62nd in on-base percentage, and 19th in slugging.

-- Garcia has had at least one RBI in 42.9% of his games this year (51 of 119), with more than one RBI 24 times (20.2%).
-He has also been responsible for three or more of his team's runs in eight contests.
+- Garcia has driven home a run in 51 games this season (42.5%), including more than one RBI in 20.0% of his games and producing three or more of his team's runs on eight occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.